UoB-COMSM0110/2024-group-7/README.md

 Created with PlantUML

+We adhere to the principles of object-oriented programming (OOP) to implement various functionalities.
+Entities such as walls, destructible rocks, players, and power-up items are represented as distinct classes.
+By employing inheritance, we extract common methods from these basic classes.
+For instance, both the player and enemies are sub-classes of the 'character' class, sharing methods such as damage from flames; similarly, various power-up items are grouped under the 'items' class, sharing methods for generation and rendering.
+This approach enhances the clarity of our code's hierarchy, rendering it more amenable to modifications and debugging.

 ### 4.2 Discarded System Architecture

 The main `GameLoop` class outsources most functionality to other classes such as dedicated Event Listener classes `Keyboard` and `Mouse` and the `Assets` class which at present loads fonts and sprites.
 The `Settings` class aims to provide a centralised place to adjust values influencing the game state such as Boolean Variables representing whether powerups have been acquired.